Waleed Abdullah

-Waleed Abdullah Ali Al-Dawsari (وَلِيد عَبْد الله عَلِيّ الدَّوْسَرِيّ; born 19 April 1986) is a Saudi Arabian professional footballer who plays as a goalkeeper for Al-Diriyah.
+Waleed Abdullah Ali Al-Dawsari (وَلِيد عَبْد الله عَلِيّ الدَّوْسَرِيّ; born 19 April 1986) is a Saudi Arabian professional footballer who plays as a goalkeeper for Saudi Pro League club Al-Diriyah.

 A former regular for Saudi Arabia at Under-23 level, Abdullah made his senior international debut in July 2007 and was recognized as Saudi Arabia's first-choice goalkeeper from 2008 to 2014.
 He gained 72 caps and was selected in Saudi Arabia's squads for four AFC Asian Cups.

 Club career

 Waleed Abdullah began playing on a regular basis with Al-Shabab in the 2007–08 season.
 In the 2006–07 season, he was with the Saudi Olympic team in their qualifiers, so he had no chance of playing with Al-Shabab as their first goalkeeper.

 On 3 February 2017, Abdullah joined Al-Nassr on a free transfer.
 On 4 February 2020, he renewed his contract with Al-Nassr for another three years.

 On 16 July 2024, Waleed Abdullah joined Saudi Second Division League side Al-Diriyah.